dumberjs/dumberjs.github.io/options/code-split.md

 }
 ```

-With the help from an AMD module loader, dumber-module-loader, the code split is intuitive and flexible.
+With the help from an AMD module loader, [`dumber-module-loader`](https://github.com/dumberjs/dumber-module-loader), the code split is intuitive and flexible.

 `dumber` doesn't support special instructions in the source code to inform the bundler how to split code (or so called chunks). `dumber` supports arbitrary code split regardless of the code.